VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 vim.keymap.set({mode}, {lhs}, {rhs}, {opts})
 ```

-* `{mode}` mode where the keybinding should execute.
+* `{mode}` the mode where the keybinding can be executed.
 It can be a list of modes.
 We need to specify the mode's short name.
 Here are some of the most common.

   - `n`: Normal mode.
   - `i`: Insert mode.